by Tulsa District Public Affairs

 “The lock and dams, powerhouses, and the continued operation and maintenance of the navigation system are critical to our nation’s infrastructure and economic growth,” said Marnell.
-“We must make tough decisions that allow us to still provide these high priority, critical services while operating within a reduced budget.”
+“We had to make tough decisions that allow us to still provide these high priority critical services while operating within a reduced budget.”

-While the impacts of delaying opening these campgrounds will be felt by the public, there are alternatives at other Corps recreation areas at nearby lakes.
-Eufaula Lake is the closest alternative for campgrounds at R.S.
-Kerr, Tenkiller Lake is the closest alternative to Webbers Falls, and Fort Gibson is the closest alternative for Chouteau and Newt Graham.
+While the impacts of temporary closing of these campgrounds will be felt by the public, there are alternatives at other Corps recreation areas at nearby lakes.
+The closest alternative for campgrounds at R.S.
+Kerr and Webbers Falls is Tenkiller Lake at 20-30 miles.
+Fort Gibson is the closest alternative for Chouteau and Newt Graham at 15 miles.

 The impacts are as follows: